 Address:

 Job Held:

-Main Duties:

-No of hours wor ked per week: 1 Length of service ¢
+No of hours worked per week: 1Length of service: Reason for Leaving:

-Reason for Leav ving:

-Next Most Red cent Employer
+Next Most Recent Employer

-Company:

-Address:

-Main Duties:
+. ,

-Length of service
+1 Length of service

-Reason for Leav ving:

-relevant:

-Have you ever y worked for this Company or r an associated company bef ore?
-Yes/No

-This does not contravene Have you ever worked for this Company or an associated company before?
-If yes, where and when:

-the Human Rights Act. n you, whore an

-This question may highlight Do you have se condary employment?
-Yes/No

-the need to monitor fatigue, confidentiality and competition.
-If yes, please de etail:

-connuentiality and competition.

-REFEREES ess and telephone number

-This does not contravene Name Position Address Phone No.

-the Human Rights Act, and you could ask the applicant

-why they nominate the referees they do.

-they do.

-If your application is successful w hen could you cor mmence employment:

-This is necessary for 1 consent to the Company / seeking verbal or

-compliance with the Privacy Act 3 oliance with the written information on a confidential basis about me from representatives of my previous of my previous

-position for which I am

-erstand that the information aterial and will not be disclo supplied in confidence
+Give details of ar ny otner job wnich may be e relevant: Have you ever worked for this Company or an associated company before?
+Yes/No This does not contravene the Human Rights Act.
+If yes, where and when: Do you have secondary employment?
+Yes/No This question may highlight the need to monitor fatigue, If yes, please detail: confidentiality and competition. , , , , REFEREES Give name, addre ess and telephone numbe rs of at least two referees.
+This does not controvens Name Position Address Phone No. This does not contravene the Human Rights Act, and you could ask the applicant why they nominate the referees they do.
+If your application is successful w hen could you com mence employment: This is necessary for I consent to the Company seeking verbal or compliance with the Privacy Act 3 written information on a confidential basis about me from representatives of my previous employers and/or referees and authorise the information sought to be released by them - to the Company for the purposes of ascertaining my suitability for the position for which I am applying.
+I understand that the information received by the Company is supplied in confidence erial and will not be disclo